expertanalytics/xal/content/training/python/deployment.md

 ## Tools Introduced

 Distutils
-: Distutils package provides support for building and installing additional modules into a Python installation.
+: The Distutils package provides support for building and installing additional modules into a Python installation.
 The new modules may either be 100% pure Python, extension modules written in C, or collections of Python packages which include modules coded in both